intel/nauta/docs/user-guide/advanced/customlibs.md

  - [Proxy Settings](#proxy)
  - [Example Dockerfile Modification](#example-dockerfile-modification)

-## Installing an Operating System library
+## Installing an Operating System Library

 To install an Operating System library or dependency that _is not_ included in standard NAUTA docker image it is required to modify draft pack definition.
-To install a pip dependency (like NumPy* Python or pandas Python), refer to `experiment submit` command documentation.
+To install a pip dependency (like NumPy Python or pandas Python), refer to `experiment submit` command documentation.

 **Note:** For NumPy Python information, refer to: [NumPy.org](http://www.numpy.org).
 For pandas Python information, refer to: [Pandas Information](https://pandas.pydata.org/)